Guest Post by Ricky Smith, CRL, CMRP, CMRT

 - Tack weld flange into place reverse welding each tack.

-- Reverse stitch weld on opposite sides on the flange similarly used for cast iron welding.
+- Reverse stitch weld on opposite sides on the flange is similarly used for cast iron welding.

 - After initial reverse stitch weld then weld normally using electrode recommended by the American Welding Society (typically E-6010 5P or GTAW)